ric2b/Vivaldi-browser/chromium/docs/network_traffic_annotations.md

      Note that settings look different on different platforms, make sure your description works everywhere!
    * `chrome_policy`: Policy configuration that disables or limits this network request.
-This would be a text serialized protobuf of any enterprise policy.
+This would be a text serialized protobuf of any **non-device** enterprise policy.
+See policy list or `out/Debug/gen/components/policy/proto/chrome_settings.proto` for the full list of policies.
-     See policy list or
+     * Note: Use `chrome_device_policy` instead for device policies.
-     `out/Debug/gen/components/policy/proto/chrome_settings.proto` for the full
+   * `chrome_device_policy`: Policy configuration that disables or limits this network request.
+This would be a text serialized protobuf of any **device** enterprise policy.
+See `components/policy/proto/chrome_device_policy.proto` for the full list of policies.
-     list of policies.
+     * Note: Use `chrome_policy` instead for non-device policies (e.g. user policies).
    * `policy_exception_justification`: If there is no policy to disable or limit this request, a justification can be presented here.
    * `deprecated_policies`: Policy names disabling or limiting this network request